aislaih/Captutor/README.md

 * More aware of STEAM tools and concepts in general

-Cunducted user tests with **students** from different ages to test out the different itteration of the toy.
+Conducted user tests with **students** from different ages to test out the different iterations of the toy.
 ### Key take aways:
 Students from grades 1-8 will gain access to this teaching tool.
 The toy will allow students to learn by doing.